 - Food Pantry - Antioch Ministerial Fellowship St. Andrews Church - Antioch, CA. Telephone number is 925-757-1672

 - Christ the King - St. Vincent de Paul - Pleasant Hill California.
 Phone 925-682-2486.

 - First Baptist Church - Pittsburg

-Other charities and government agencies provide food assistance.
+Other charities and government agencies provide food assistance or hot meals from soup kitchens.
 There are staff that will offer free groceries, USDA commodities or provide meals.
 Other aid ranges from baby formula to Christmas baskets or applications to CalFresh food stamps.
 Find the addresses, hours and phone numbers of dozens of other food distribution centers.
-Locate more Contra Costa food pantries.
+Locate more Contra Costa County free food pantries.